YOOHOYOUNG/auto_trade/instructions.md

 (Response: {"decision": "sell", "reason": "Technical indicators point towards an overbought market with the RSI_14 above 75.
 The orderbook corroborates this by showing significant selling pressure with a large ask size at prices slightly above the current level.
 Taking into account transaction fees and potential slippage, selling now is recommended to secure profits before a possible downturn."})
 (Response: {"decision": "sell", "reason": "Following a prolonged uptrend, technical indicators such as the RSI_14 entering the overbought zone (>70) and a bearish MACD crossover signal a potential reversal.
 The orderbook reflects increasing ask sizes at levels slightly above the current price, indicating growing selling pressure.
 Factoring in the 0.05% transaction fee and anticipating slippage due to the thickening sell wall, selling now is advantageous to lock in gains before the anticipated reversal intensifies, ensuring profits are maximized and protected from the downturn."})
 (Response: {"decision": "sell", "reason": "Technical indicators reveal a nearing resistance level with the price approaching the upper Bollinger Band and the Stochastic Oscillator indicating overbought conditions.
 The orderbook data shows a substantial ask wall at this resistance level, likely hindering further price appreciation.
 With the transaction fee of 0.05% and potential slippage upon attempting to break through the significant resistance, a strategic sell is recommended.
 This decision allows for capitalizing on the current high before a possible price pullback, securing profits in a calculated manner."})
-(Response: {"decision": "sell", "reason": "With the current market price significantly exceeding the `btc_avg_buy_price` and indicating overbought conditions, selling a portion of the `btc_balance` could secure profits and reduce exposure to potential corrections.
+(Response: {"decision": "sell", "reason": "With the current market price significantly exceeding the `btt_avg_buy_price` and indicating overbought conditions, selling a portion of the `btt_balance` could secure profits and reduce exposure to potential corrections.
 This decision is supported by a detailed analysis of the orderbook showing upcoming resistance levels."})